Physical and Mental Health Effects of Grief

 Signs of Grief-Related Anxiety:

-• Constant Worry: Excessive worrying about the future or about other loved ones.
+• Constant Worry: Excessive worrying about the future or other loved ones.

 • Panic Attacks: Sudden, intense episodes of fear that can include heart palpitations, shortness of breath, and dizziness.